 - Low-energy play time in the home can serve as both a low-energy spending activity and mental stimulation for your diabetic dog.
 Indoor activities and simple diabetic dog training activities can include interactive toy games, tug of war, hide and seek, and training in new tricks.

-If your dog is in the early training age, low-energy obedience training activities should also be factored in during scheduled activity time.
+With a young dog, low-energy obedience training activities should also be factored in during scheduled activity time.

 Exercising your Diabetic Dog FAQs